 In 1855, the Garden’s longest serving director, Charles Moore chose a sheltered spot on the southern side of the convict-built Macquarie Wall (1818) to plant the rhododendron species (Azaleas).
 The planting began a tradition of growing spring flowering plants in the area that continues to this day.

-Stretching from the Royal Botanic Garden creek to the Lion Gate Lodge, the Spring Walk features an avenue of ornamental flowering peaches, Prunus persica ‘Versicolor,’ which burst open in September to reveal flowers in shades of pink and white.
+Stretching from the Royal Botanic Garden creek to the Lion Gate Lodge, the Spring Walk features a diverse mix of spring flowering perennials, shrubs and trees, that burst into flower from the middle of August through September to early October each year.

 Standard and shrub-like Wisterias from China and Japan line the walk, their branches emerging from contorted trunks and holding tight to abundant racemes of pendulous purple, mauve and white fragrant flowers.
 A variety of Rhododendrons from warmer parts of eastern Asia echo Moore’s original plantings and the late winter and spring air is heavy with the sweet fragrance produced by Osmanthus and Rondeletia.